telekom-security/tpotce/README.md

 # Updates
 For the ones of you who want to live on the bleeding edge of T-Pot development we introduced an update feature which will allow you to update all T-Pot relevant files to be up to date with the T-Pot master branch.
 **If you made any relevant changes to the T-Pot relevant config files make sure to create a backup first.**

 The Update script will:
- - **merciless** overwrite local changes to be in sync with the T-Pot master branch
+ - **mercilessly** overwrite local changes to be in sync with the T-Pot master branch
  - upgrade the system to the packages available in Debian (Sid)
  - update all resources to be in-sync with the T-Pot master branch
  - ensure all T-Pot relevant system files will be patched / copied into the original T-Pot state
+ - restore your custom ews.cfg and HPFEED settings from `/data/ews/conf`

 You simply run the update script:
 ```